ositaka/soul-healing-decapcms/data/page/home.md

       No Words Needed, Only Presence

       One of the gifts of Trance Healing is its gentle, non-intrusive nature.
-You need not speak of your medical conditions or the reasons you seek healing, though in this circle, we hold space for sharing if you feel called to do so.
-The energy listens to the silent language of your soul, finding its way to where it can serve you best.
-After our session, if you wish to share or discuss your experience, we are here to listen with open hearts—but the choice is always yours.
+There is no need to speak of medical conditions or the reasons for seeking healing, though the circle holds space for sharing if one feels called to do so.
+The energy listens to the silent language of the soul, finding its way to serve best.
+After the session, Tiago is there to listen with an open heart if one wishes to share or discuss their experience—but the choice is always yours.

-      \
       A Space of Possibility, Not Promises

-      Many have found solace, transformation, and renewal through Trance Healing in our circle, yet I must humbly acknowledge that each journey is unique.
-While the spirit world offers boundless love and possibility, I make no promises of specific outcomes.
-This practice is a companion to your well-being, not a replacement for professional medical care, and I always encourage you to seek medical advice when needed.
+      Many have found solace, transformation, and renewal through Trance Healing in this circle, yet Tiago humbly acknowledges that each journey is unique.
+While the spirit world offers boundless love and possibility, Tiago makes no promises of specific outcomes.
+This practice is a companion to well-being, not a replacement for professional medical care, and Tiago always encourages seeking medical advice when needed.